Life University Vision, Mission, Values and Core Proficiencies

 Life University Fitness Center — Life U provides its students, faculty, staff and local visitors the use of modern, professionally-equipped training and fitness/wellness facilities, along with expertise on how to maximize their health.
 Renovated in 2020 and located on the ground floor of the Center for Athletics and Sport Health Science (SHS), the Life U Fitness Center provides state-of-the-art fitness equipment for all ability levels and fitness experiences.

 The Center also offers Olympic lifting options and platforms, free weight areas and a CrossFit rig to facilitate a variety of weightlifting options to challenge and inspire you toward your personal fitness outcomes.
 Additionally, fitness classes are free and available to all members of the Life U community, every day of the week.

 Walking Trail — Meandering through the adjoining Wildwood and A.L.
 Burruss Parks, Life U’s five-mile walking trail serves the local community as part of an agreement between Life University and the City of Marietta.

 Center for Health and Optimum Performance (C-HOP)

-The Center for Health and Optimum Performance (C-HOP), LIFE’s outpatient clinic, is located just inside the east entrance to the campus (1415 Barclay Circle).
-This 28,000 square-foot clinic, open to the public, is equipped with state-of-the-art equipment and is fully staffed with chiropractors and board-certified specialists who serve as mentors to students.
+The Center for Health and Optimum Performance (C-HOP), Life U’s outpatient clinic, is located just inside the east entrance to the campus (1415 Barclay Circle).
+This 28,000-square-foot clinic, open to the public, is equipped with state-of-the-art equipment and is fully staffed with chiropractors and board-certified specialists who serve as mentors to students.
 C-HOP services more than 60,000 patient visits per year with expert chiropractic care, nutritional counseling and functional kinesiology.